DanielNoord/ProjectInventarisGezantschappen/README.md

 >4) Check the images currently linked to individuals for usability, some images are not as relevant (photos of individuals when they were a child, etc.)
 >5) Update sources that start with "https://notes9.senato.it/", "https://storia.camera.it/presidenti/", "https://storia.camera.it/deputato/" and "https://www.britannica.com/biography/".
 These links are not persistent so currently not sure how to refer to them
 >6) Look up individuals in _Dizionario bibliografico dell’Armata Sarda seimila biografie_.
 Relevant indivduals have _Dizionario bibliografico dell’Armata Sarda seimila biografie_ listed among their sources
+>7) _See if other databases might be relevant to be linked to database, and if so do so.
+For example Italian SBN/ICCU database and Cultura Italia.
+Contact Daniël to see if this can be automated_

 Additional information: